spatil62/Cluster-File-Processing-and-Data-Management/final/Readme.md

 # Final Project

-This will be the description and deliverable for the final project for ITMD 521
+This will be the description and deliverable for the final project

 ## General Notes

 * All commits and code must be placed in the private repo assigned at the beginning of the semester
-  * Under the folder: `itmd-521` > `final`
   * Include a **Readme.md** file in the `final` directory with instructions and commands to run each of your scripts
   * Create a sub-folder: `part-one`, `part-two`, `part-three`
   * In each sub-folder provide the PySpark `.py` files to accomplish the requirements